agn453/UNZIP-CPM-Z80/README.md

 https://raw.githubusercontent.com/agn453/UNZIP-CPM-Z80/master/unzip/unzipz04.lbr

-A version to create ZIP files natively under CP/M  (using the Stored method and no file compression) was recently added to this repository by Jonathon Harston.
+A utility to create ZIP files natively under CP/M  (using the Stored method and no file compression) was recently added to this repository by Jonathon Harston.
 You can get it from